JonSchwarz23/InstantPodcastPlayer/README.md

 ## Usage

-You can enter a couple of commands after the program hast started
+You can enter a couple of commands after the program has started
 ```
 Command: <command>

-Stop - Stops the podcast if one is currently playing
+Stop   Stops the podcast if one is currently playing
-Start - Starts the most recent podcast on the feed
+Start  Starts the most recent podcast on the feed
 ```